YOU ARE BEING WATCHED

-We’re calling on Australian local governments and city councils to sign up to a global declaration to protect, promote and monitor residents’ and visitors’ digital rights.
+We’re also calling on Australian local governments and city councils to sign up to the United Nations' global declaration to protect, promote and monitor residents’ and visitors’ digital rights.

 They invade our privacy – we cannot be anonymous in public spaces and our privacy is invaded no matter where we go.
 Facial recognition systems track and record our movements – even if we have done nothing wrong.
 We must have a right to privacy and anonymity as we move through our towns and cities.

 They are inaccurate and biased – research suggests that the technologies are delivering inaccurate results and are discriminatory – especially when the technologies attempt to recognise people with darker complexions.
 They often produce false positives that are built on existing racist, sexist or classist bias within law enforcement and judicial systems.